Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 A lot of the first-time expecting mothers I work with have never heard of the word matrescence (pronounced mah- treh- sense).
 Matrescence is a play off the word adolescence but instead of emphasizing the process of becoming an adult, it’s the process of maternal identity formation, or what it means for you to see yourself as a mother.

-Since this topic is so broad, this Part 1 of this blog series will focus on pregnancy as a starting point for matrescence.
-I’m choosing to center the experience of first-time mothers, as it’s the introduction to the entire ride - as well as the emotional or mental health side of matrescence as a psychologist who specializes in perinatal mental health.
-In this post, I’ll interchangeably use the word “mother”, “mom”, and “birthing person”.
+Since this topic is so broad, Part 1 of this blog series will focus on pregnancy as a starting point for matrescence.
+I’m choosing to center first-time birthing mothers, as it’s an introduction to the entire ride - and acknowledge it’s the type of matrescence I have the most training and experience in as a psychologist who specializes in perinatal mental health.
+By no means does this encompass the diversity of matrescence experiences, nor should it!
+In this blog series, I’ll interchangeably use the word “mother”, “mom”, “birthing person”, and “expecting people or women”.

 I also want to say, if you are someone who is expecting and has experienced miscarriage or pregnancy loss on the road to becoming a mother - first of all, I’m very sorry.
 Secondly, there are nuances to your experience that deserve acknowledgment.
 This post does mention the impact of those experiences on matrescence, but doesn’t go into depth.
 Please continue reading to the degree you feel comfortable.